Pre- and Post-Restoration images and maps (Underwater Arch Cove and Honeymoon Cove).

 Kelp Forest Restoration Project

-The kelp forest ecosystems off the southern California coast are known to be some of the most diverse and productive ecosystems in the world.
+The kelp forest ecosystems off the southern California coast are known to be some of the world’s most diverse and productive ecosystems.
 They are vital for providing habitat and food for over 700 marine species, including kelp bass, California spiny lobster, abalones, marine mammals, birds, and fish.
-Many of these kelp forest species… Continue reading Kelp Forest Restoration Project
+Many of these kelp forest species are the… Continue reading Kelp Forest Restoration Project